How to use SaaS analytics to reduce churn in 2023

 We would recommend you include a follow-up question to get qualitative user feedback.
 This second question should ask customers to give reasons behind their score to identify areas of opportunity and pain points and improve user experience accordingly.

-This way, you can figure out how to ensure your promoters remain as loyal advocates in the long run and how you can convert detractors into promoters.
+This way, you can figure out how to ensure your promoters remain loyal advocates in the long run and how you can convert detractors into promoters.
 You can also help passives find more value from your product so that they become promoters.

-Use customer segmentation to segment disengaged users
+Use customer segmentation to segment and proactively engage inactive users

 Disengaged users are at the highest risk of churning.
 Segment them into different cohorts and cater to the needs of each cohort separately to address their pain points and avoid churn.

-Based on the category, you can take actions to boost engagement.
 For example, you can customize your users’ onboarding according to their needs using interactive walkthroughs.
 This way, you can familiarize your users with the features they’re unaware of but might benefit them.

 Use behavioral data to predict customer actions